nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_2_scalability.md

 ### 🍭 Scenario: Processing User Preferences

-**Spotify** collects a vast amount of data about users' music preferences, including their likes, dislikes, playlists, and listening history.
+**Spotify** collects a vast amount of data about users' music preferences, including their **likes, dislikes, playlists, and listening history**.
 This data needs to be processed efficiently to provide personalized recommendations and features to millions of users.